alphagov/govuk-developer-docs/source/manual/screens.html.md

 ### Deployment status of puppet

 This shows the difference between the commits on master and the commits on the release tag for puppet.
-Letting us know if lots of puppet stuff hasn't been deployed.
+Letting us know if lots of Puppet stuff hasn't been deployed.

-This is powered by [David Singleton's deploy-lag radiator][deploy-lag] and is configured to look at the release tag on the puppet repo.
+This is powered by [David Singleton's deploy-lag radiator][deploy-lag] and is configured to look at the release tag on the Puppet repo.

 [deploy-lag]: https://github.com/dsingleton/deploy-lag-radiator
 [splits]: https://github.com/dsingleton/frame-splits